mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/android.md

 At times, you may want to build your own Mattermost mobile app.
 The most common use cases are:
 * White label the Mattermost mobile app.
-* Use your own deployment of the Mattermost Push Notification Service. (always required if you are building your own version of the mobile app).
+* Use your own deployment of the Mattermost Push Notification Service (always required if you are building your own version of the mobile app).

 #### Build Preparations